eadf/centerline.rs/README.md

 [![dependency status](https://deps.rs/crate/centerline/0.6.1/status.svg)](https://deps.rs/crate/centerline/0.6.1)
 ![license](https://img.shields.io/crates/l/centerline)

-Finds centerlines of closed 2D geometries.
+This 💩 crate finds centerlines, aka the median axis, of closed 2D geometries.

 It is focused on letter like shapes, i.e. vertex loops with potential enclosed islands of loops.
 Loops directly connected to other loops does not work at the moment.

 It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the